tcpalmer/nina-scheduler/concepts/planning-engine.md

 ### Smart Exposure Selector
 If the project has enabled Smart Exposure selection, then the Smart Exposure Selector is used.
 This selector will use the moon avoidance scores (calculated earlier) to select an exposure:
 * The exposure plan with the highest avoidance score is determined.
 * If there are other exposure plans with a score within some small tolerance of the highest score they are also considered.

-Of the remaining exposure plans, the one with the lowest percent complete is selected.
+If Filter Switch Frequency is greater than zero, then the selector will repeat filters from that set before switching to the next.

 The moon avoidance score for an exposure plan is calculated as follows.
 The properties are defined on the exposure template used by the exposure plan.
 * If moon avoidance is off, the score is 0.